 Skyhawk Football | Jeff Byrd - Defensive Coordinator

-Jeff Byrd is in his second season as defensive coordinator at UT Martin.
+Jeff Byrd is in his third season as defensive coordinator at UT Martin.

 In 2012, Byrd coached a defensive unit that racked up 908 tackles, including 72 tackles for loss and 22 sacks.
 The Skyhawk defense also accounted for 13 interceptions, 42 pass breakups, 46 quarterback hurries, 15 forced fumbles, 13 fumble recoveries and two blocked kicks.